CFSAN-Biostatistics/snp-pipeline/docs/faq.rst

 A: The SNP Pipeline detects freshly built result files and does not rebuild them.
 Result files are not rebuilt when the file timestamp is newer than all of the input files.
-To force a rebuild, specfify the ``-f`` option on the command line of any of the tools.
+To force a rebuild, specify the ``-f`` option on the command line of any of the tools.
 To re-run only some of the steps, you can either delete the output files for that step or touch the input files for that step.
 All subsequent processing steps will also be re-run since their results will be out-of-date.